 Our soundproofing guide will explain the main areas of soundproofing a room.
 Soundproofing, stopping the passage of sound from the sound source, where the noise is generated, too the receiver, the person hearing the sound.
 Use the how to soundproof guides to show you how to sound proof rooms in your home or building.
 The soundproofing guides offer information on soundproofing walls, soundproofing floors and soundproofing ceilings.
 You can use these solutions in homes and businesses to stop unwanted noise and increase levels of sound insulation in order to restore peace and quiet.

 If you already know the soundproofing materials you need then take a look at our product pages for walls, floors and ceilings.
 Use the soundproofing shop to see all our full range of acoustic and soundproof products in one place.
+If you are looking for sound absorption rather than soundproofing take a look at our sound absorbing products.

 Click the question below for some of the most frequently asked soundproofing questions.